seanbelke/CellularAutomata/README.md

 ## Other Notes

-This has only been tested on a Windows PC, and since the project uses the System Look And Feel (The Java Cross-Platform L&F doesn't look as good) it's possible that there will be some slight misalignments when running this on a Mac or Linux machine, although I don't know for sure.
+This has only been tested on a Windows PC, and since the project uses the System Look And Feel (The Java Cross-Platform L&F doesn't look as good) it's possible that there will be some slight misalignments when running this on a Mac or Linux machine.
 On Windows, everything should line up as intended.